Fraud Prevention

 - The criminal creates a new database of working credentials and sells it on the dark web or hacker forums

 If you are the target of a credentials stuffing attack, a hacker now knows TWO things about you.
-You use the same credentials on multiple sites, and you don’t update your passwords often
+You use the same credentials on multiple sites, and you don’t update your passwords often.
+So, what can you do?

 - Enable two-factor authentication – our personal favorite, and the strongest measure you can take against credential stuffing.
 Even if they do get your login information, they will not be able to get your one time-time code needed to complete the login.
 Have these texted directly to your cell phone.